liquinlab/elm-smile/docs/coding/overview.md

 and [reactivity](/coding/components#declarative-rendering-and-reactivity)) that
 help make web development code more compact and error-free.

-==A large part of designing your own experiment will be implementing a custom component for your task, or borrowing from an existing one.==
+A large part of designing your own experiment will be implementing a custom component for your task, or borrowing from an existing one.

 ## Views